-Why do I need a gastroscopy and colonoscopy?
+Why do I need a gastroscopy?

-- You may be asked to have a gastroscopy and colonoscopy to try and find out the cause of your symptoms. - Reasons for requesting a gastroscopy and colonoscopy include: - Indigestion - Anaemia - Weight loss - Vomiting - Swallowing difficulties - Rectal bleeding - > Diarrhoea or constipation, abdominal pain - To review a previous condition such as polyps or colitis - Having a gastroscopy and colonoscopy is a safe examination, and serious complications are extremely rare. - You need to read this information carefully and weigh up the benefits against the risks of having the procedure. - You will be asked to sign a consent form before your procedure is performed.
+- You have been advised to have a bronchoscopy to try and find the cause of your symptoms. - Reasons for requesting a gastroscopy can include: - Indigestion - Anaemia - Weight loss - Vomiting - Swallowing difficulties. - A gastroscopy is a safe examination, and serious complications are extremely rare. - You need to read this information carefully and weigh up the benefits against the risks of having the procedure. - You will be asked to sign a consent form before your procedure is performed.